h3ct0rb3t/CNCInk-V1/CAD/MACHINE_COMPONENTS.md

 ### Functional Overview

 The UV curing chamber enables post-print curing of UV-curable inks, which are essential for achieving fast ink cross-linking and high color saturation on many substrates.
-The chamber uses 365nm UV LEDs rather than mercury lamps, providing safer operation, lower power consumption, and longer service life.

-The reflective aluminum chamber design ensures efficient use of UV photons by bouncing scattered light back onto the substrate.
-Uniform curing across the entire print area is achieved through strategic positioning of four UV LED arrays around the chamber.
-The safety interlocks prevent accidental UV exposure to operators—the LEDs automatically disable when the chamber door or access cover is opened.

-Temperature control is important because UV curing is an exothermic chemical reaction; excessive heat buildup can cause substrate warping or ink over-cure (hardening so rapidly that the ink becomes brittle).
-The exhaust system removes ozone (a byproduct of UV-oxygen reactions) and volatile organic compounds that may be released during curing, maintaining a safe work environment.

-Exposure time and UV intensity are controlled via PWM dimming, allowing recipes to be optimized for different ink types and substrate thicknesses.
+The chamber uses a 395nm UV-A lamp, bolted to a

 ---